pycurl/pycurl/doc/callbacks.rst

 The signature of each callback used in pycurl is as follows:

+.. function:: HEADERFUNCTION(string) -> number of characters written

+    Callback for writing received headers.
+Corresponds to `CURLOPT_HEADERFUNCTION`_ in libcurl.

+    The ``HEADERFUNCTION`` callback may also return
+    ``None``, which is an alternate way of indicating that the callback has consumed all of the string passed to it.

 .. function:: WRITEFUNCTION(string) -> number of characters written

+    Callback for writing data.
+Corresponds to `CURLOPT_WRITEFUNCTION`_ in libcurl.

     The ``WRITEFUNCTION`` callback may also return
     ``None``, which is an alternate way of indicating that the callback has